 More info on Infidelity: Types of Affairs, Online Course

 22. Is PTSD really increasing, or are therapists confused about diagnostic criteria?

 Diagnosis of PTSD has proliferated in recent times causing statistics of the disorder to be inflated.
 Faulty adherence to DSM criteria is diluting the important notion of PTSD.
 It is generally agreed that individuals have higher or lower thresholds for developing symptoms of PTSD: what may be truly traumatizing to one may not cause another to become symptomatic.
 However, in order to meet the criteria for the diagnosis, the DSM requires that "the person has experienced, witnessed, or was confronted with an event or events that involved actual or threatened death or serious injury, or a threat to the physical integrity of self or others".
 For example, those who survived the burning towers on 9/11 in NYC may qualify for the diagnosis of PTSD, while those who developed some of the symptoms of PTSD from witnessing it on TV, would not.
 Therapists who do not differentiate appropriately between stress and trauma and inaccurately diagnose PTSD feed the PTSD epidemic.
 Psychiatrists, psychotherapists, counselors and social workers have erred when using the diagnosis simply because a client was fired from a job, harassed on the job, or discovered that their spouse had an affair or, in other situations when people became angry, disappointed or witnessed horrors on TV or the Web.

-More info on PTSD: Free New Audio, Online Course (20 CE)
+More info on PTSD: Free New Audio (Transcript), Online Course (20 CE)

 23. Should we keep records of e-mails and texts?